 On The Bike

-The following day I went over to the Isle of Wight to meet my friend Malcolm.
-Where we spent a couple of hours talking over lunch, which he very kindly paid for!
-While talking to him it occurred to me that my last big tour was India back in 2016!
+The following day, I went over to the Isle of Wight to meet my friend Malcolm.
+We spent a couple of hours talking over lunch, which he very kindly paid for!
+While talking to him, it occurred to me that my last big tour was in India back in 2016!
 And that one didn’t go exactly to plan!
 No wonder I’m fed up with cycling to the New Forest!

 I’ve now been taking them for nearly a week, and am starting to feel a lot better!
 Unfortunately, now all the ferries are booked up, and I can’t get a crossing!